CANADA FX DEBT-C$ drifts lower; investors await data later in week

 After pushing higher in the first weeks of February, the

-it is still not far from a 4-1/2-year low and most analysts
+in January, it is still not far from a 4-1/2-year low and most

 The Canadian economic calendar has been light this week but